alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 ["Our content delivery network"][our-cdn] for more information).
 If Fastly doesn't have a page in its cache, it fetches the page from origin.

-Caches can be purged using the [cache-clearing-service], which tells Fastly to soft-purge (i.e. only remove the cached version once it has received the new version from origin).
+[Caches can be purged][purge-cache] using the [cache-clearing-service], which tells Fastly to soft-purge (i.e. only remove the cached version once it has received the new version from origin).
 This cache clearing service is triggered automatically when pages are updated - more on that later.

 [cache-clearing-service]: https://github.com/alphagov/cache-clearing-service
 [Fastly]: https://www.fastly.com/
 [our-cdn]: /manual/cdn.html
+[purge-cache]: /manual/purge-cache.html
 [Varnish]: https://varnish-cache.org/

 #### Failover